 Finance and Audit

-This committee has a fixed membership of the Treasurer, President, President-Elect, Secretary, Executive Director and the Chief Financial Officer.
-Chaired by the Treasurer, the committee shall be responsible for developing appropriate fiscal policies, monitoring financial performance, and approving or recommending budgetary changes.
+This committee has a fixed membership of the Board Treasurer, Board President, Board President-Elect, Board Secretary, and the Chief Financial Officer.
+Chaired by the Board Treasurer, the committee shall be responsible for developing appropriate fiscal policies, monitoring financial performance, and approving or recommending budgetary changes.

 This committee will be responsible for presenting to the Board of Directors a slate of candidates for office each year.
 This slate will, whenever possible, and at the discretion of the Nominating Committee, be comprised of a minimum of two active, involved, and qualified members of BICSI seeking to serve as an elected member of the Board of Directors.